University of Idaho: Experimental rocket explosion injures 4

 The victims were testing the rocket in a parking lot next to the school's steam plant, when it apparently malfunctioned, said Jodi Walker, a campus spokeswoman.

-They were transported to a local hospital with undisclosed injuries and their conditions are unknown.
+They were transported to a local hospital with undisclosed injuries.
+They "were alert and communicating" with the university's staff, according to a statement released by the university.

 There is no danger to the campus at this time, Walker said.